vinkla/wordplate/README.md

 ## Upgrade Guide

-WordPlate has archived the `wordplate/framework` package and moved everything into this repository instead.
+WordPlate has archived the `wordplate/framework` package and moved everything into the boilerplate repository instead.
 We keep this list for any old application out there which needs to be upgraded.

 <details>
 <summary><strong>Upgrading from 11 to 12</strong></summary>